dabernado/iris/README.md

 - a direction bit, which stores the direction of execution
 - a context stack, which stores return addresses and other information about the current execution environment
 - an instruction pointer, which points to the next instruction to execute
-- a data pointer, which points to the block which contains the current data structure on which the processor is computing
+- a data pointer, which points to the current data structure on which the processor is computing
-- a size register, which points to the last register in the current block that contains data
 - a program and associated data structure, which includes:
     - the program bytecode
     - the data structure which the top-level isomorphism of the program operates on